bps12/bps12.github.io/about.md

 permalink: /about/
 ---

-Crypto currency nerd, Aquaponics enthusiast, world traveler.
+Cryptocurrency nerd, Aquaponics enthusiast, world traveler.
 Thoughts all my own.

 ### More Information